A pattern like this comes up a lot in Ruby code:

 has some

-method that tells us how to create instances.
-Let’s translate that API
+method that tells us how to create instances, and that method takes no

 This ThingFactory